tdkehoe/Cloud-Functions-for-Firebase-Tutorial/README.md

 ## Firestore get, set, add, update, delete, listDocuments

 *Do not* use the Firebase Web version 9 methods `setDoc`, `addDoc`, `updateDoc`, or `deleteDoc`.
-These methods will cause the TypeScript transpiler to make a mess of your directory structure, adding new directories and files that shouldn't be there.
+These methods will cause the TypeScript transpiler to make a [mess of your directory structure](https://stackoverflow.com/questions/74831161/setdoc-write-to-firestore-from-typescript-functions-messes-up-directory-struct), adding new directories and files that shouldn't be there.

-Instead, you can use these methods to write Cloud Functions with the Firestore database:
+Instead, use these [Node.js Server SDK for Google Cloud Firestore](https://cloud.google.com/nodejs/docs/reference/firestore/latest) methods to write Cloud Functions with the Firestore database:

-* set
+* set()
-* update
+* update()
-* get
+* get()
-* delete
+* delete()

-I can't find documentation for Cloud Functions methods.
-The closest I can find is for the [Cloud Firestore: Node.js Client](https://cloud.google.com/nodejs/docs/reference/firestore/latest).

 ### CREATE: `set`